ogratwicklcs/Webinar-Workshop-Ansible-Linux/1.3-playbook/README.md

 >
 > The ordering of the contents within a Playbook is important, because Ansible executes plays and tasks in the order they are presented.

-A Playbook should be **idempotent**, so if a Playbook is run once to put the hosts in the correct state, it should be safe to run it a second time and it should make no further changes to the hosts.

 > **Tip**
->
-> Most Ansible modules are idempotent, so it is relatively easy to ensure this is true.

 ## Step 2 - Creating a Directory Structure and File for your Playbook